 INTERNAL FINANCIAL CONTROLS

-To maintain its objectivity and independence the Internal Audit Teamreports to the Chairman of the Audit Committee of the Board.
-Based on the internal auditreport process owners undertake corrective action in their respective areas and therebystrengthening the controls.
-Significant audit observations and corrective actions thereonare presented to the Audit Committee of the Board.
-Team engaged in internal audit carriesout extensive audits throughout the year across all functional areas and submits itsreports from time to time to the Audit Committee of the Board of Directors.
+To maintain its objectivity and independence the internal auditorreports to the Chairman of the Audit Committee.
+Based on the internal audit reportprocess owners undertake corrective action in their respective areas and therebystrengthening the controls.
+Significant audit observations and corrective actions thereonare presented to the Audit Committee.
+The internal auditor carries out extensive auditsthroughout the year across all functional areas and submits its reports from time to timeto the Audit Committee.

 CORPORATE SOCIAL RESPONSIBILITY

-The Report on CSR Activities with details of the composition of CSRCommittee CSR Policy CSR initiatives and activities during the year is annexed and formspart of this report as ANNEXURE Rs D'.
+The report on CSR activities with details of the composition of CSRCommittee CSR Policy CSR initiatives and activities during the year is annexed and formspart of this report as ANNEXURE 'E'.

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION AND REDRESSAL) ACT 2013

 The company has in place a policy on prevention prohibition andredressal of sexual harassment of women at workplace pursuant to the requirements of theSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.An Internal Complaints Committee ('ICC') has been set up to redress complaints receivedregarding sexual harassment.
 The policy has set guidelines on the redressal and enquiryprocess that is to be followed by complainants and the ICC while dealing with issuesrelated to sexual harassment at the workplace.
 All women employees whether permanenttemporary contractual and trainees are covered under this policy.
 The company has notreceived any complaint during the year.